slarrozejar/benchmarks/program/dotStyle/README.md

 As specified in the json file, the node n1 where *a* is a positive integer and *b* equals 3 has been colored in blue and the edge `n1 -> n2` where *b* equals 2 has been colored in yellow.
 The other elements remain unchanged.

 Example with line tool
 ----------------------

 To get the same graph as in the example with the json file above by specifying the changes to apply in the line tool, just launch the command: `./dotStyle.py example.dot -sg label="Example graph" fontname="Helvetica-Oblique" fontsize=36 -sn "a=[0-9]+&&b=3" color=blue style=filled -se "b=2" color=yellow`

+When the first argument of `-sn` or `-se` is *""*, the changes specified by the following arguments will be applied to every node or edge of the graph.